aaronmaturen/painless-recipes/src/recipes/bao.md

 ---
 title: Bao
+category: main
 tags:
-  - dumpkings
+  - dumplings
   - chinese
-date: 2021-01-02 12:00:00
 ---

 ## Dough

 - 4 cups flour
 - 3/4 teaspoon yeast
 - 1 cup water

 1. Mix flour and yeast in a mixing bowl.
 2. Add water and kneed until a solid dough ball forms.
 3. Adjust flour and water until dough is workable and not too sticky.
 4. Let dough rise covered for 2 hours.
 5. Once the dough has risen, dust the countertop with flour and into a long rope shape.